 In any case, it’s been quite fun so far.
 On my first day at work I asked my students “What do you want to be when you grow up?” and one of them replied “A stalker”.
 Or at least, that's what I heard.
 He had said “A historian” after all.
 I was losing it already.

-literally translate words from their native language thinking they make sense in English as well.
+I also find it fascinating when they literally translate words from their native language thinking they make sense in English as well.
 One of them recently wrote: “I like listening to music but my friend isn't a music fan.
 He is a sportsperson.
 Me and my friend John both like ice cream but we both hate skeletons.
 The only person who finds skeletons funny is my friend Irene.
 She's a boygirl.”
 (He meant a tomboy, naturally.)

 My favourite ones are my 12 and 13-year-olds.
 We have already bonded and they feel confident enough to joke around me without giving it much thought.
 One day that they were driving me nuts I couldn’t help but say: “SHUT...
 Silence!”
 A student then uttered: “Miss, express yourself freely...”